Saudi Maritime & Logistics Congress Day 1 - AT (Arabian Time, GMT+03:00)

 - Hanqiang Tan - Deputy Director (International)/ Vice Chair IMO Marine Environment Protection Committee, MPA/ IMO

-This session will explore Saudi Arabia’s strategic leadership in driving the marine fuel transition across the GCC, highlighting its integration of clean energy goals under Vision 2030 and the Saudi Green Initiative, as reflected by key initiatives like the development of LNG, ammonia, and hydrogen bunkering infrastructure at major ports like Jeddah, Jubail, and NEOM’s Oxagon; Aramco’s role in scaling low-carbon fuel production; and pilot projects in fleet decarbonization by national carriers like Bahri.
+This session will explore Saudi Arabia’s strategic leadership in driving the marine fuel transition across the GCC, highlighting its integration of clean energy goals under Vision 2030 and the Saudi Green Initiative, as reflected by key initiatives like the development of LNG, ammonia, and hydrogen bunkering infrastructure at major ports like Jeddah, Jubail, and NEOM’s Oxagon; Aramco’s role in scaling low-carbon fuel production; and pilot projects in fleet decarbonization by carriers.
 We will also examine regulatory progress, cross-GCC collaboration, and international partnerships aimed at aligning the Kingdom’s maritime sector with IMO emissions targets and the broader global push toward a low-carbon shipping future.

 We consider: